 Expensive Soccer Cleats Really Do Make a Difference

-Expensive soccer cleats are more expensive because they are made using higher quality materials and are constructed using more advanced processes.
+High-end soccer cleats are expensive because they are made using the highest quality materials available to the manufacturer and are constructed using the most advanced processes in the industry.

 Using a higher quality product for anything will usually produce a better result.